In the City: Vancouver

 - Seaplane Flight — There is no better way to appreciate Vancouver’s magnificent natural setting than to take a thrilling seaplane flight.
 Departing from Coal Harbour, adjacent to the cruise ship terminal, a short 30 minute flight will give you a bird’s eye perspective of the city and its proximity to the mountains and the lush forests of the coast.

-- Granville Island - Accessed by water taxi, this lovely island offers a refuge from the bustle of the city.
+- Granville Island — Accessed by water taxi, this lovely island offers a refuge from the bustle of the city.
 Open air cafés with live music, an independent brewery and ships’ chandlers vie for your attention and create a fun, relaxed ambience.
-The centrepiece of the island is the market, where local artisans and farmers sell a range of delicious produce such as Dungeness crabs and homemade cheeses.
+The centerpiece of the island is the market, where local artisans and farmers sell a range of delicious produce such as Dungeness crabs and homemade cheeses.

 The Fish House, Stanley Park